- Written by Dr.Mehmet Demircioglu

 I am also cautious if a clinic promises that psoriasis will not affect anything without seeing the scalp.
 A statement like that may be easy to hear, but it is not specific enough.
 The surgeon should know whether the disease is active, where it is located, and how the patient has responded to treatment before giving an opinion.

 Good communication should make the patient feel clearer, not simply excited.
-If the consultation only increases urgency, the patient should slow down.
+If the consultation only increases urgency, that is a reason to slow down.
 Scalp psoriasis is exactly the kind of condition where a rushed yes can become a difficult recovery.

 Waiting is wiser when the skin is active, the diagnosis is uncertain, treatment has just changed, or thick plaques cover the areas we need to use.
 I also slow down when a clinic cannot explain how psoriasis will be managed before and after surgery.